Audio-Technica AT2020 Cardioid Condenser Review

 • Somewhat high self-noise

 The Audio-Technica AT2020 is a versatile and affordable cardioid condenser microphone.
 It has the appearance of a large diaphragm condenser but its 16mm back-electret capsule means it is actually a medium diaphragm microphone.
 The AT2020 has a very simple design and feature set.
 There’s no pads or filters and it ships only with a pouch and a pivoting, threaded stand mount.
 Most users will probably want to pick up a shock mount to replace the included stand mount.
 The mic has a long-running production history and continues to appeal to budget-conscious buyers to this day.
 The success of the AT2020 inspired Audio-Technica to release the pricier AT2035 and AT2050 models.
 The AT2035 adds a low cut, pad and the AT2050 features multiple pick-up patterns, among other additions.
-See our review of the AT2035 here.
+See the AT2035 review if you are looking for a mid-tier LDC.

 Audio-Technica AT2020 offers fairly flat response